How to Use SQL Management Studio for Database Administration

 - Right-Click on the Database: In the Object Explorer, right-click on the database you want to back up.

-- Select Tasks > Back Up: Choose "Tasks" and then "Back Up."
+- Select Tasks > Back Up: This opens the "Back Up Database" dialog box.

-- Configure Backup Settings: Specify the backup type (e.g., full, differential) and the destination.
+- Configure Backup Settings: Choose the backup type (Full, Differential, or Transaction Log) and specify the destination.

 Restore a Database:

-- Right-Click on Databases: In the Object Explorer, right-click on the "Databases" node and select "Restore Database."
+- Right-Click on Databases: In the Object Explorer, right-click on the "Databases" folder and select "Restore Database."

-- Choose Source: Select the backup file as the source.
+- Choose Source: Select the backup file you want to restore from.

 - Configure Restore Options: Adjust settings as needed.